Homemade Soft Pretzels

 Repeat with the remaining dough, place the pretzels about 2 inches apart on the sheet tray.

-Then sprinkle with pretzel salt or dip them in cinnamon-sugar for sweet pretzels.
+Then sprinkle the soft baked pretzels with pretzel salt or dip them in cinnamon-sugar for sweet pretzels.

 Let your jumbo hot homemade pretzels cool slightly and serve with the dipping sauce of your choice.
 They’re so good hot, warm, and buttery, you may not even need a dipping sauce!